unknownue/vulkan-tutorial-rust/README.md

 A Rust implementation of the [Vulkan Tutorial](https://vulkan-tutorial.com) based on [ash crate](https://crates.io/crates/ash).

-If you prefer using [Vulkano](https://crates.io/crates/vulkano), see also [vulkan-tutorial-rs](https://github.com/bwasty/vulkan-tutorial-rs).

 ## Status

 The environment configuration is same as ash.
 See [here](https://github.com/MaikKlein/ash#example) for more detail.